daskol/yax/README.md

 ### XML

-The most funny part about MoX is that MoX can be serialized to XML.
-Barely, nobody uses XML nowdays outside Java ecosystem and some projects with long history.
-However, XML is actually a good and even right serialization format.
+The funniest part about MoX is that it can be serialized to XML.
+Hardly anyone uses XML nowadays outside the Java ecosystem and some legacy projects.
+However, XML is actually a good and even appropriate serialization format.

 ```xml
 <module_call type="flax.nn.Dense" name="Dense_0" features="10">